 Which dog breeds are most likely to suffer heatstroke?

 All dogs are susceptible to heatstroke, but some are more likely to suffer from it than others.
-All brachycephalic breeds (flat-faced) , such as the English Bulldog, French Bulldog, Boston Terrier, and Pug, are at a higher risk of developing heatstroke because they have trouble breathing and cannot efficiently pant.
+All brachycephalic breeds (flat-faced), such as the English Bulldog, French Bulldog, Boston Terrier, and Pug, are at a higher risk of developing heatstroke because they have trouble breathing and cannot efficiently pant.

 Longhaired breeds like the Golden Retriever, Siberian Husky, and Chow Chow are also prone to heatstroke.

-While it might be tempting to shave their fur to help prevent heatstroke, this actually increases the likelihood of getting heatstroke.
 Their double-layered fur is designed to help protect them from the heat because the undercoat keeps them insulated.
-Their coat will naturally try to keep them cooler in the summer by shedding in the spring.
+Their coat naturally tries to keep them cooler in the summer by shedding in the spring.

 There are other reasons why some breeds are at higher risk for heatstroke than others.
 Obesity can play a factor, and dogs that are not very energetic, like the Cavalier King Charles Spaniel, Shih Tzu, and Pekingese, are more likely to get heatstroke on a hot day, not just because of their long hair or short snout, but also because they are overweight.